jl1600/multiplayer-online-games/README.txt

 all at once, and avoids the use of a long constructor to fully define game entities with many parameters.

-#### Dependency Injection
-`IdManager`, all managers

-The IdManagers are passed into the managers from WordGameSystem using dependency injection

 #### Observer
 `GameMatch`, `QuizGameMatch`, `HangmanMatch` `MatchOutputDispatcher`